Sarah Gordy: Career

+In 2020 writer Saba Salman put together a book with contributions from leading people with learning disabilities.
+"Made Possible: Stories of success by people with disabilities – in their own words" included contributions from the artist Laura Broughton, the singer Lizzie Emeh and Gordy.

 Personal life

 Gordy has a younger sister, Catherine.
 Their mother, Jane Gordy, acts as Sarah's drama coach, travelling with her and helping with her lines.

 Gordy lives in Lewes, East Sussex.
 She enjoys dancing and working out.
 When she is not acting, she regularly volunteers at the local British Heart Foundation charity shop.

 Gordy is a celebrity ambassador for Mencap and Patron of Circus Starr.
 In 2019, she became Patron of the Cutting Edge Theatre Company in Scotland.